Ranked voting: History of ranked voting theory and its adoption

-The earliest known proposals for a ranked voting system can be traced to the works of Ramon Llull in the late 13th century, who developed what would later be known as Copeland's method, which is similar to Condorcet's method.
-Copeland's method was devised by Ramon Llull in his 1299 treatise Ars Electionis, which was discussed by Nicholas of Cusa in the fifteenth century.
+The earliest known proposals for a ranked voting system can be traced to the works of Ramon Llull in the late 13th century, who developed what would later be known as Copeland's method.
+Llull presented the idea in his 1299 treatise Ars Electionis, which was discussed by Nicholas of Cusa in the fifteenth century.

-A second wave of analysis began when Jean-Charles de Borda published a paper in 1781, advocating for the Borda count, which he called the "order of merit".
-This methodology drew criticism from the Marquis de Condorcet, who developed his own methods after arguing Borda's approach did not accurately reflect group preferences, because it was vulnerable to spoiler effects and did not always elect the majority-preferred candidate.
+A second wave of analysis began when Jean-Charles de Borda published a paper in 1781, advocating the Borda count, which he called the "order of merit".
+This methodology drew criticism from the Marquis de Condorcet, who pointed out the Borda method did not always reflect group preferences because it was vulnerable to spoiler effects and did not always elect the majority-preferred candidate.
+Condorcet developed his own election method, which was similar to the earlier Copeland's method.

+In the 1700s, Condorcet pointed out the weakness of systems that eliminate a candidate out of hand after the first round, such as the two-round system or instant-runoff voting (IRV).
+He rejected them as having the weakness that they might eliminate a candidate who is the actual preference of most voters.
+In 1864, Edward J. Nanson, while noting Condorcet's concerns, said the IRV method is "a perfectly feasible and practicable one for elections on any scale".

 Interest in ranked voting continued throughout the 19th century.
-Carl Andræ formulated a version of the single transferable vote election system, which was adopted by his country, Denmark, in 1855.
+The concept of ranked voting as merely a series of alternate preferences, as opposed to weighted rankings, was formulated by Carl Andræ in his version of the single transferable vote election system.
+This system was adopted and put into use in his country, Denmark, in 1855.
 This used contingent ranked votes to transfer votes of elected candidates, but it did not include transfers of votes from eliminated candidates.